Grindhouse (film): Future

 Electra and Elise Avellan, Rodriguez's nieces, who play the Crazy Babysitter Twins in both films, originally stated their uncle wanted to do a sequel featuring both Machete and The Babysitter Twins, but the latter concept did not materialize with the former's release.
 "Robert mentioned something about the end of the world and Hollywood action films, where we'd be trained in Mexico to come back here and fight", Electra Avellan told Bloody Disgusting.

-In February 2023, it was announced that a feature film based on Roth's Thanksgiving trailer was in the works from Spyglass Media Group, which owns the Weinstein Company library, with Roth directing from a script by Jeff Rendell and Roger Birnbaum and Roth producing.
-Addison Rae and Patrick Dempsey are currently attached to star in the film.
-In March 2023, TriStar Pictures acquired the film for distribution and joined production as co-producer with Spyglass and Cream Productions.